connectjunkie/homebridge-beoplay/README.md

 To add a TV or Smart Speaker to HomeKit follow this steps:
 * Open the Home app
 * Select Add Accessory
-* Tap on "I Don't Have a Code or Cannot Scan"
+* Tap on the "More options..." link

 The TV or Smart Speaker should appear on the next page.
 Select it and when asked for a PIN, use the same PIN you used for Homebridge (in the `bridge` section of your `config.json`).
 If you have multiple devices using these integrations, follow the same process for them all.